edgedb/easy-edgedb/README.md

 # Chapter 15 - Time to start vampire hunting

-> Jonathan has been suffering from extreme stress, because he doesn't know if the experience with Dracula was real or just a crazy dream.
-But then he meets Van Helsing who tells him that it was true, and Jonathan becomes strong and confident again.
+> It's good that Jonathan is back, but he is still in shock.
+He doesn't know if the experience with Dracula was real or not, and thinks he might be crazy.
+But then he meets Van Helsing who tells him that it was all true.
+Jonathan hears this and becomes strong and confident again.
 Now they begin to search for Dracula.
-A strange coincidence: the mansion called Carfax that Dracula bought is very close to the hospital where Renfield and Dr. Seward are.
-That's why Renfield was so strongly affected.
+The others learn that the Carfax mansion across from Dr. Seward's asylum is the one that Dracula bought.
+So that's why Renfield was so strongly affected...
 They search the house when the sun is up and find boxes of earth in which Dracula sleeps.
-They destroy some of them so that Dracula can't use them, but there are still many left.
-If they don't destroy the other boxes, Dracula will be able to run away, sleep during the day and terrorize London every night when the sun goes down.
+They destroy them all in Carfax, but there are still many left in London.
+If they don't destroy the other boxes, Dracula will be able to rest in them during the day and terrorize London every night when the sun goes down.

+## More abstract types

-This chapter we learned something interesting about vampires: they need coffins (boxes for dead people) with holy earth to rest in during the day.
-Dracula brought 50 of them over by ship so that he could always have a place to hide and rest in London so he could terrorize the people.
+This chapter they learned something about vampires: they need to sleep in coffins (boxes for dead people) with holy earth during the day.
+That's why Dracula brought 50 of them over by ship on the Demeter.
 This is important for the mechanics of our game so we should create a type for this.
 And if we think about it:

-- each place in the world either has coffins doesn't have them,
+- Each place in the world either has coffins doesn't have them,
+- Has coffins = vampires can enter and terrorize the people,
-- if a place has coffins, we should know how many of them there are.
+- If a place has coffins, we should know how many of them there are.

 This sounds like a good case for an abstract type.
 Here it is: